citp/privacy-policy-historical/b/ba/ban/bannerplay.com.md

-> *The following text is extracted and transformed from the bannerplay.com privacy policy that was archived on 2012-11-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121106174558id_/http%3A//bannerplay.com/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bannerplay.com privacy policy that was archived on 2013-05-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130524194332id_/http%3A//bannerplay.com/privacy-policy) for the most accurate reproduction.*

-# BannerPlay Privacy Policy, Partners and Affiliates
+# Privacy Policy | BannerPlay

 Last modified: September 1, 2012